 The Verge reports, however, that YouTube need not fear too much as of yet – as many of its big stars who have tried out Twitch continue to prefer the Alphabet (Google) owned streaming behemoth.
 The latter, the piece notes is better suited to produced and edited videos, compared to Twitch’s livestreaming and constant interaction with viewers.

-Facebook also moved to offer revenue to those who stream through its Gaming Creator program, in a clear bid to rival Twitch.
-This is offered through a partner program which pays creators, with an additional tipping-based revenue stream – as offered by Twitch.
+More recently Facebook Gaming is reported to offer much better payouts for gamers than rival platforms.
+Facebook offers revenue to who stream through its Gaming Creator program through a partner program which pays creators, with an additional tipping-based revenue stream – as offered by Twitch.

 Twitch and esports